Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: symmetries for Majorana field

 However, such a mass term breaks the charge conjugation symmetry since $\overline C H_m \overline C^{-1}=-H_m$.

 If we elevate the charge conjugation symmetry to a $\mathbb{Z}_2$ gauge symmetry, the origin of the Majorana mass term can be explained as the spontaneous gauge symmetry breaking through the Anderson-Higgs mechanism\cite{higgs}.
-Now we come up with the most important concept in this paper: The spontaneous breaking of the (nontrivial) charge conjugation gauge symmetry leads to a mass term of a Majorana fermion.
-The fundamental $\mathbb{Z}_2$ gauge field will lead to a fifth force among fundamental particles, and it is possible to detect such a new force in future LHC experiments.
-Finally, to be comparable with the SM, the neutrino mass discussed here should be the mass of the right-handed sterile neutrino, since a Majorana mass term for the left-handed light neutrino is not allowed and can only be induced through the seesaw mechanism\cite{seesaw1,seesaw2,seesaw3}.
+The fundamental $\mathbb{Z}_2$ gauge field is potentially be detectable via cosmic string($\mathbb{Z}_2$ flux line) in the early universe.
+Finally, to be compatible with the SM, the neutrino mass discussed here should be the mass of the right-handed sterile neutrino, since a Majorana mass term for the left-handed light neutrino is not allowed in the original SM(no extension of the electroweak Higgs sector) and can only be induced through the seesaw mechanism\cite{seesaw1,seesaw2,seesaw3,seesaw4}.

-To implement the above idea in quantum field theory, we can introduce a new real scalar field $\phi(x)=\phi(t,\v x)$ which carries $\mathbb{Z}_2$ guage charge one(thus it transforms as $\overline C \phi(x) \overline C^{-1}=-\phi(x)$) and couple it to the Majorana field.
+To implement the above idea in quantum field theory, we can introduce a new real scalar field $\phi(x)=\phi(t,\v x)$ which carries $\mathbb{Z}_2$ gauge charge one(thus it transforms as $\overline C \phi(x) \overline C^{-1}=-\phi(x)$) and couple it to the Majorana field.
 The Anderson-Higgs mechanism\cite{higgs} can be realized by condensing the real scalar field $\phi(x)$.
 We assume that such a fundamental scalar field does not carry other gauge charge and is invariant under the $P$ and $T$ symmetry.
 The following Lagrangian preserves all the $\overline C,P,T$ symmetries: